Menu

 Possible Concerns

 While promising, hair cloning raises concerns.
 Ethical questions about genetic manipulation and safety worries about potential side effects or long-term health impacts are paramount.
+However, advanced hair cloning techniques are being developed to ensure minimal damage to existing hair and scalp tissue, offering a more precise and minimally invasive approach.
 Regulatory bodies will play a vital role in addressing these concerns.

 Ethical Questions on Genetic Manipulation: